open-contracting-extensions/eforms/docs/mapping.md

         </td>
         <td class="mapping">

-Get the value of `ancestor::efac:SettledContract/cbc:ID` whose `efac:LotTender/cbc:ID` is equal to the value of `ancestor::efac:LotTender/cbc:ID` and <a href="operations.md#get-the-contract-for-a-settledcontract">get the contract for this SettledContract</a>.
+Get the value of `ancestor::efac:SettledContract/cbc:ID` whose `efac:LotTender/cbc:ID` is equal to the value of `ancestor::efac:LotTender/cbc:ID` and [get the contract for this SettledContract](operations.md#get-the-contract-for-a-settledcontract).

 Add a `Charge` object to the contract's `.implementation.charges` array.

 - Set its `.id` to 'government'.
 - Set its `.paidBy` to 'government'.
-- Set its `.title` to the <a href="operations.md#get-a-translation">translation</a> of 'The estimated revenue coming from the buyer who granted the concession (e.g. prizes and payments).'.
+- Set its `.title` to the [translation](operations.md#get-a-translation) of 'The estimated revenue coming from the buyer who granted the concession (e.g. prizes and payments).'.
 - Map the value of this field to its `.estimatedValue.amount` and `@currencyID` to the estimatedValue's `.currency`.

 ```xml